The Suspicions of Mr Whicher: Synopsis

 Whicher notices wealthy Susan Spencer searching for her pregnant 16-year-old niece Mary Drew in a low public house in London's notorious Angel Lane.
 Finding him helpful, she enlists his services to find her niece.
 Drew is later found murdered in Angel Lane, robbed of an expensive family heirloom and having recently given birth to a son.
 Spencer then asks Whicher to work for her privately to investigate the murder.

 Whicher seeks the help of his former colleagues in the Metropolitan Police, including 'Dolly' Williamson and Commissioner Mayne, but, with the exception of Inspector Lock, they warn Whicher off from interfering in what is a police matter.
 The search then begins for Stephen Gann, Drew’s lover and the father of her child.
 Whicher finds the missing child at a refuge for fallen women run by Roman Catholic nuns.
 Some days later at the morgue, he confronts Gann, who panics and pulls a knife which appears to be the murder weapon and makes his escape, leaving the knife behind.

 When Whicher visits Spencer's country home, he learns that her father had been murdered by Gann's father.
-Whicher's enquiries takes him to a lunatic asylum, to question Gann's grandfather, where his suspicions lead to a fresh grave being reopened but without result.
+Whicher's enquiries take him to a lunatic asylum, to question Gann's grandfather, where his suspicions lead to a fresh grave being reopened but without result.
 Shaken by his failure, Whicher decides to give up the investigation.
 Encouraged by Spencer, he then discovers a new clue after Drew's funeral when he finds Gann at her grave.
 Gann explains how he was attacked and how Drew was mistakenly stabbed.
 Agreeing to help, he is later detained by Lock after his rich uncle insists he’s a liar.

 Whicher returns to the asylum where he accuses the director, Dr Casement, of several suspicious deaths related to the case.
 He is, however, accused of being mentally unstable and locked up with the collusion of Lock.
 Gann's grandfather then reveals the identity of Spencer's father's murderer.
 It was his other son, Gann's ambitious and wealthy uncle, Thomas, who was, with Spencer, the parents of Drew.
 Whicher escapes and confronts the uncle, telling him about his part in killing his until then unknown daughter, leading to Lock’s death and his arrest.
 Gann, his grandfather, and Spencer then reconcile via the child connecting both their families.